-Here, the clearest difference between embeddings is that the 5x5 filter produced a much denser embedding of all datapoints in this case.
-In contrast, embeddings from a 3x3 and 4x4 filter were fairly similar in that the datapoints are more widely distributed towards their respective target states overall, with the 3x3 filter experiment arguably showing the most distinctive distributions of datapoints per class.
-However, despite these differences, the loss value of the 3x3 experiment is very slightly below the 5x5 filter experiment.
+Here, the clearest difference between embeddings is that the 5 $\times$ 5 filter produced a much denser embedding of all datapoints in this case.
+In contrast, embeddings from 3 $\times$ 3 and 4 $\times$ 4 filters were fairly similar in that the datapoints are more widely distributed toward their respective target states overall, with the 3 $\times$ 3 filter experiment arguably showing the most distinctive distributions of datapoints per class.
+However, despite these differences, the loss value of the 3 $\times$ 3 experiment is very slightly below the 5 $\times$ 5 filter experiment.
 Yet, when accuracy is considered, this 0.00033 difference in loss equates to over 5% drop in accuracy.

-This can be justified by looking at the position of the colour groups of datapoints for the 5x5 experiment.
-Looking at which classifications are correct (green points on the bottom row), it can be seen that the majority of these correspond to the distinct clusters of blue and green datapoint groups in the plot above (equating to various image classes).
-However, there is a large section towards the bottom left where there is a significant overlap between the blue and yellow class clusters.
-This shows that the embedding capability here was not strong enough to separate these clusters as effectively as the 3x3 filter experiment, where the datapoint clusters were spread more widely yet remained fairly compact.
+This can be justified by looking at the position of the color groups of datapoints for the $5 \times 5$ experiment.
+Looking at which classifications are correct (green points on the bottom row), it can be seen that the majority of these correspond to the distinct clusters of blue and green datapoint groups in the plot given previously (equating to various image classes).
+However, there is a large section toward the bottom left where there is a significant overlap between the blue and yellow class clusters.
+This shows that the embedding capability here was not strong enough to separate these clusters as effectively as the $3 \times 3$ filter experiment, where the datapoint clusters were spread more widely yet remained fairly compact.

-Whilst the 4x4 filter experiment produced the poorest classification performance results overall, the resulting embeddings show that this experiment struggled to form a significant class cluster consisting of the yellow datapoints, and so had many incorrectly classified images as a result.
-Had the 4x4 filter experiment been more successful in doing this, then it could be argued that the final embeddings of the image data would act similarly to the 3x3 experiment, thus producing a stronger classification accuracy.
+While the $4 \times 4$ filter experiment produced the poorest classification performance results overall, the resulting embeddings show that this experiment struggled to form a significant class cluster consisting of the yellow datapoints, and so had many incorrectly classified images as a result.
+Had the $4 \times 4$ filter experiment been more successful in doing this, then it could be argued that the final embeddings of the image

-Fig. 6.
-Visualizations of Bloch sphere embeddings of datapoints corresponding to dataset images for the experiment conducted using a 3x3 filter size.
-Left to right Bloch spheres show train set data embeddings taken over epoch 1, epoch 2 and epoch 30.
-Point colours correspond to the images' respective class, where blue points represent class 0, and green points represent class 1.
+Fig. 4.
+Visualizations of Bloch sphere embeddings of datapoints corresponding to dataset images for the experiment conducted using three-class MNIST data.
+Left to right: Bloch spheres show train set data embeddings taken over epoch 30 for the $3 \times 3$ , $4 \times 4$ , and $5 \times 5$ filter size experiments, respectively.
+For the top row, point colors correspond to the images' respective class, whereas for the bottom row, green points represent correctly classified datapoints, and red points represent incorrectly classified datapoints.
+For all Bloch spheres, the three central arrows represent the target state vector for that color class.